mantis3de/game-export-pipeline-docs/docs/faq.md

 ## Fix

-??? question "Fix Naming renamed my objects but now my collision meshes are mismatched."
+??? question "Will renaming my mesh break its collision/LOD names?"
-    When the render mesh is renamed (e.g. from `Rock_01` to `SM_Rock_01`), existing collision meshes keep their old names (`UCX_Rock_01`).
-Delete the old collision meshes and regenerate them after renaming, or rename them manually to match the new render mesh name.
+    No — **Fix Names** (Individual Steps → Naming) renames the **whole asset group** at once: select the render mesh and it pulls in the LODs and colliders from the scene and renames them together (`Rock_01` → `SM_Rock_01`, `UCX_Rock_01` → `UCX_SM_Rock_01`).
+Validation also matches colliders to meshes regardless of the `SM_` prefix, so a mismatch won't cause a false "no collision" warning.

-??? question "Apply Modifiers in the Fix panel destroyed my modifier stack."
+??? question "Apply Modifiers destroyed my modifier stack."
-    The **Apply Modifiers** button in the Fix panel is destructive — it applies and removes modifiers from the actual scene objects.
-Use the **Apply Modifiers** toggle in the **Export** panel instead, which applies modifiers only on a temporary export copy and leaves your stack intact.
+    The **Apply Modifiers** button (Individual Steps → Transforms & Mesh) is destructive — it applies and removes modifiers from the actual scene objects.
+Use the **Apply Modifiers** toggle in the **Export** box instead, which applies modifiers only on a temporary export copy and leaves your stack intact.